Welcome to the Plant Sector Representative Organisation Website

 The Plant Sector Representative Organisation (PSRO) is an employer-led partnership, through a Board, that comprises of representatives from construction-focussed employers and their federations, associations and other bodies, including from allied sectors, who have a valid interest in setting standards and delivery requirements for plant-based certificating bodies and card schemes in construction and which fall within the scope of the Construction Leadership Council’s (CLC) requirements for certification schemes.

-Registration can be made at: https://www.eventbrite.co.uk/e/1975773976149
+Registration for the rescheduled event can be made here

-Feature: CLC Super Sector Competency Frameworks Programme
+Feature: ICSG Super Sector Competency Frameworks Programme

 Following the tragic fire of the Grenfell tower in London a number of years ago, the issue of industry competence was identified as a factor by the investigation report.
 This led to new legislation – the Building Safety Act 2022 and Amendment Regulations 2023 – that imposes minimum requirements for those involved in building works, with a particular focus on competence.